-Students who have completed 11 or fewer credits and whose cumulative grade point average (GPA) falls below 1.5, will be given a written warning.
+Students who have completed 11 or fewer credits and whose cumulative grade point average (GPA) falls below 1.5 will be given a written warning.
+Students on warning are limited to taking 12 credit hours until they have achieved good standing.